mogobiz/mogopay-core/README.md

     export MOGOPAY_PROD="true"

 ### Jobs
-The initial delay and the interval are passed to the `schedule()` method.
+Set the initial delay and interval for each job in the `jobs.cron.` section of *application.conf*.
-Example: `system.scheduler.schedule(0 second, 5 seconds, job, "")`.

 Start the jobs by passing an `ActorSystem` to `mogopay.jobs.*Job.start`.